Amalgam vs. Tooth Colored Fillings

 Most people don’t want to open their mouth and see silver fillings showing in there.
 It’s not attractive.

 This isn’t the only reason many people are moving away from amalgam fillings.
 Holistic dentistry has recommended removal of amalgam fillings for over 30 years.
-There are many others, and understanding why will help you decide if you should not only seek tooth colored fillings and have the amalgam cavities replaced.
+There are many others, and understanding why will help you decide if you should not only seek tooth colored cavities and have the amalgam fillings replaced.

 What’s the 911 with Silver Fillings and Composites?